Laboratory 8

 v = (row + v_pixel) / (self.image.height - 1)

-• The error lies in the fact that the rows in HdrImage are numbered from the top, not the bottom, while the v coordinate increases upwards.
+• The error stems from a coordinate system mismatch: HdrImage rows are indexed from the top down, wereas the v coordinate increases upwards.
 In the second line, however, the variable v increases as row increases: this is wrong!

 What to do with bugs